RohanKolhatkar/A-Full-Stack-Food-Delivery-Application/README.md

 ## Demo
-You can access this using this link:
+You can access its video demo using this link: https://youtu.be/2ELCqkGa9AA

-need to paste here the link..

 ## Tech Stack.